CommunityToolkit/MVVM-Samples/docs/mvvm/MigratingFromMvvmLight.md

 ## Migrating ObservableObject

-The following steps focus on migrating your existing components which take advantage of the `ObservableObject` of the MVVM Light Toolkit.
+The following steps focus on migrating your existing components which take advantage of the `ObservableObject` of the MvvmLight Toolkit.

 The Windows Community Toolkit MVVM framework provides an [`ObservableObject`](ObservableObject) type that is similar.